xanderyzwich/blog/posts/starting11ty.md

 description: Cleaning up after forking
 date: 2019-08-13
 tags:
-  - post
   - 11ty
   - travisci
   - meta
 layout: layouts/post.njk
 ---

 I started down this road after a simple engagement on Twitter with [Brob](https://dev.to/brob) and he suggested that I start blogging on dev.to and even went so far as to say that I should think about posting to my own site and syndicating over dev.to.
 At that point I had a custom domain without any clue what to do with it.